Outbound Webhook Step

 File object

-Use a file object when referencing a specific file by ID or download URL (rather than a mapping placeholder).
+Use when referencing a file by ID or download URL (instead of only a mapping placeholder).

 nametyperequireddescription